 Work experience and employment

 Autistic young people want a chance to prove themselves in the workplace – just like everybody else starting out in their career.
-But sadly we know that getting a foot on the employment ladder can be harder for these young people.
+But sadly, we know that getting a foot on the employment ladder can be harder for these young people.

 Increasingly employers are starting to understand the benefits of a neurodiverse workforce – and are seeking employees who can offer different ways of thinking and problem-solving.

 Work experience is an important way for all young people to build an understanding of, and confidence in, the world of work.
-For autistic young people this is especially important in helping them adapt to and understand the 'rules' of different working environments.
+For autistic young people, this is especially important in helping them adapt to and understand the 'rules' of different working environments.

-Autism Exchange programme
+Employ Autism programme

-It also helps employers come away with a greater insight and understanding into autism and how they can help increase neurodiversity in the workforce.
+It also helps employers come away with greater insight and understanding into autism and how they can help increase neurodiversity in the workforce.

 Ambitious College also offers a supported internship programme.
 The scheme is open to young people aged 19-25 with an Education, Health and Care (EHC) plan, autism or learning difficulty, who would like the opportunity to learn about the workplace by being in work.
-Find out more information about our Supported internship programme.
+Find out more information about our supported internship programme.

 Discover more information related to this topic area.